 At Commerce.js, we are building commerce infrastructure for the next generation of businesses that demand control and flexibility over their commerce.
 Our infrastructure (not a platform) is built to accomodate and scale with the complex nature of modern businesses, supporting open integrations, custom logic, specific workflows, and today's customer's expectations.

 Choosing headless commerce gives you granular control over both the frontend performance of your shopping experiences and the backend orchestration of services that power your business.
-With this control, you can make proactive decisions around what to optimize, what services to use, and when do make these incremental changes.
+Select providers for shipping, payments, inventory, storefronts, email and every other aspect of your eCommerce stack.
+With this level of control, you're able to make proactive decisions around where to optimize, what services to use, and when to make incremental changes as you grow.

-With this enhanced level of control, you can identify and action easily specific functions to improve of your business without making any tradeoffs.
-If your commerce business is on a conversion and customer experience mission, headless commerce gives you the ability to get there on your own terms.
+What does this level of control mean for your business?
+The ability to easily action improvements to your business without making any tradeoffs to the customer experience, site performance, or project budget.
+If your business wants to level up its online presence, headless commerce gives you the ability to get there on your own terms.

 Evaluating the benefits and capabilities of a headless commerce solution can be difficult.
 Every business has different reasons to move away from an all-in-one, monolithic approach to commerce.
 We created HeadlessCommerce.org to help business builders configure a best-of-breed stack using API driven services.